Key takeaways

 Public loan markets started 2026 under pressure, and that tone has influenced how investors view private credit risk.
 A passive fund tracking the Morningstar LSTA U.S. Leveraged Loan Index fell over 2% in February 2, and has 26% of capital invested in software loans, according to Bloomberg.
 This stood in stark contrast to the near-zero total return in February from below investment grade corporate bonds, which have a 3% weight to software.
 Debt from highly leveraged or smaller software companies came under pressure despite busy new loan activity as companies refinanced existing debt and financed mergers.
 This mix—softer secondary prices alongside heavy refinancing—signals that investors are becoming more selective rather than uniformly willing to take risk.
 2 The divergence in performance also highlights the importance of diversification and active management when investing in credit-intensive assets.

 At the same time, retail-oriented private credit vehicles are facing a more demanding liquidity environment.
-Fitch reported that redemptions for non-traded, perpetual BDCs it tracks rose to an average of 4.5% of net asset value in 4Q25, up from 1.6% in 3Q25, alongside slower fundraising amongst funds.
-3 Net asset value is the fund’s estimated value per share, and higher redemption demand can pressure how smoothly cash exits work in semi-liquid vehicles that hold illiquid loans.
+Fitch reported that redemptions for non-traded, perpetual BDCs that it tracks rose to an average of 4.5% of net asset value in 4Q25, up from 1.6% in 3Q25, alongside slower fundraising amongst funds.
+3 However, in 1Q26, redemption requests for non-traded BDCs averaged 9% – 10% of net asset value, far exceeding the 5% redemption limits set by many of these vehicles.
+Net asset value is the fund’s estimated value per share, and higher redemption demand can limit cash exits in such semi-liquid vehicles holding illiquid loans.

-More recently, the collapse of Market Financial Solutions Ltd. in the U.K. has added to the market’s focus on collateral quality and lending standards.
-The company said it sought administration after an unexpected banking-related issue temporarily restricted access to everyday banking facilities, even as it described its business as asset-backed.
-4 Reuters reported that court documents raised concerns that the same assets served as collateral on multiple loans, referred to as “double pledging,” and warned of a possible collateral shortfall5.
-The situation echoes last year’s collapses of First Brands Group and Tricolor Holdings that also raised questions about collateral monitoring.
+The recent collapse of Market Financial Solutions Ltd. in the U.K. has added to the market’s focus on collateral quality and lending standards.
+The company sought administration, a formal insolvency process in the United Kingdom, after an unexpected banking-related issue temporarily restricted access to everyday banking facilities, even as it described its business as asset-backed.
+4 Reuters reported that court documents raised concerns that the same assets served as collateral on multiple loans, referred to as “double pledging,” and warned of a possible collateral shortfall.
+5 The situation echoes last year’s collapses of First Brands Group and Tricolor Holdings that also raised questions about collateral monitoring.
 5

 Is credit stress spreading?